 Job Title and Description

 Clearly defining the job title is crucial for attracting the right candidates and setting accurate expectations.
 A specific job title helps candidates understand the role, aiding in attracting suitable applicants.
 It should reflect the primary responsibilities and level of seniority.
-This clarity not only helps in attracting the right talent but also ensures candidates have a realistic understanding of what the job entails.
+This clarity not only helps in attracting the right talent but also guarantees candidates have a realistic understanding of what the job entails.

 A detailed job description is equally important.
 It provides both recruiters and candidates with a shared understanding of the role's requirements, including the job opening.
 The job description should outline the main responsibilities, required skills, job duties, and desired qualifications.